cristinaa211/Sound_source_localization/README.md

 This projects presents a couple of signal methods for detecting and localizing an acoustic signal source by using an Arduino Board and 4 microphones.
+There are two versions : a Python version and a Matlab version which is more complete.
 It has a matlab GUI.

 The main steps are the following: